jncraton/architecture-cpsc2420/lectures/04-floating-point.md

 Special Floating Point Values
 -----------------------------

-- +/- zero are representable
+- Zero (+/-) is representable
+    - All exponent bits unset, mantissa unset
-- +/- infinity are representable
+- Infinity (+/-) is representable
     - All exponent bits set, mantissa unset
 - NaN is representable
     - All exponent bits set, all mantissa bits set